itsericchau/we-dont-talk-about-tom-nook/README.md

 Furniture pages
 Edit username & password editing
 Javascript DOM manipulation
-Able to famvourite on all pages
+Able to favourite on all pages